Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana bosons: Ferroelectricity in magnon BEC

+In Fig.~\ref{figure:ground state energy}~(a),(b), we plot $f(\Delta)$ for different regimes of $\eta$.
+When $0 \leq \eta \leq 1$, the ground-state energy has a minimum at $\Delta = 0$, where both the magnon supercurrent $j_\mathrm{m} (\propto\sin\Delta)$ and the associated electric polarization $P (\propto j_\mathrm{m})$ vanish.
 By contrast, for $\eta \geq 1$ the ground-state energy develops minima at finite values $\Delta = \pm \Delta_0$, with $\Delta_0 \equiv \arccos(1/\eta)$, giving rise to a persistent magnon supercurrent and an emergent electric polarization proportional to $\sin\Delta \neq 0$.
 Correspondingly, the condensate Bloch wave vector $k_c$ in Eq.~\eqref{eq:kc_and_Delta} acquires a finite, nonzero value.
 This behavior represents ferroelectricity accompanied by spontaneous breaking of spatial inversion symmetry.
 The two solutions with $\Delta = \pm \Delta_0$ are related by the parity operation and correspond to states with opposite directions of electric polarization, as illustrated in Fig.~\ref{figure:schematic}(b).
 In the following, we adopt $\Delta = +\Delta_0$ as the ground-state configuration.
+Although we assume $t>0$, the results also hold for $t<0$, which is accounted for by the substitution $f(\Delta)\rightarrow f(\Delta+\pi)$.

+The one-dimensional model we have studied should be interpreted as an effective description of quasi-one-dimensional or anisotropic three-dimensional systems, such as weakly coupled spin chains in quantum magnets.
+In realistic materials, weak interchain couplings play an essential role in stabilizing long-range order, which justifies the use of a mean-field approach.
+Accordingly, our analysis implicitly assumes a three-dimensional array of weakly coupled chains, and the central results, particularly the feedback-driven ferroelectric phase transition, are expected to remain robust in such realistic settings.

-In the Appendix, we develop a magnonic analog of Bohr-van Leeuwen theorem: classical magnonic systems in thermal equilibrium are incapable of producing a net electric polarization.
-This demonstrates that the ferroelectric polarization in magnon BEC presented in this letter is attributed to intrinsically quantum mechanical origins.
+In Appendix.~\ref{sec: Bohr-van Leuwen}, we develop a magnonic analog of Bohr-van Leeuwen theorem: classical magnonic systems in thermal equilibrium are incapable of producing a net electric polarization.
+This demonstrates that the ferroelectric polarization in magnon BEC presented in this work is attributed to intrinsically quantum mechanical origins.